SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 > * int GetXCoordinate()
 > * int GetYCoordinate()

+**Assuming valid data:** For simplicity's sake, we will be assuming all inputs to generally be in the correct ranges.
+For exmaple, we could add a lot of tests for validation to ensure the `SantaSleigh` isn't initialized with `-10` presents, but it would feel like clutter as we went through the tutorial.
+Typically, production code would also include tests to ensure you take appropriate action on invalid inputs.
+{: .notice--info}

 If you've ever seen [the Mars Rover kata](https://katalyst.codurance.com/mars-rover) before, then this problem will look slightly familiar.

 TODO: Example?